beh74/pgassistant-community/README.md

 - **Common Value Detection** – Use `pg_stats` to discover the most frequent query parameter values.

 ### AI-Powered Database Assistance
-- **OpenAI Integration** – Let GPT explain query plans and suggest optimizations.
+- **Compatibility** — pgAssistant is compatible with any LLM that supports the OpenAI API.
 - **Local LLM Support** – Use Ollama or other locally hosted models seamlessly.
-- **RFC Compliance Checks** – Verify if table definitions comply with relevant RFCs.
+- **Use AI to perform RFC Compliance Checks** – Verify if table definitions comply with relevant RFCs.
-- **Primary Key Discovery** – Ask the LLM to suggest an optimal primary key when missing.
+- **Use AI to optimize a query** – AI can help you define new indexes or rewrite a query.

+Check this [post](https://beh74.github.io/pgassistant-blog/post/gpt-oss/) to try out the new open-source **gpt-oss** model integration with pgAssistant and Ollama.

+If running an LLM locally isn’t an option for you, this [post](https://beh74.github.io/pgassistant-blog/post/pgassistant-on-swissdata/) might be worth checking out.

 ### Deployment
 - **pgAssistant is Docker based** – Easy to deploy